tcondeixa/resume/README.md

 **Senior Software Engineer (Platform)**
 *January 2019 - July 2021*

-- Provided Jenkins CI/CD in Kubernetes for 50+ Developers and 30+ microservices,
+- Provided Jenkins CI/CD for 100+ Engineers and 50+ Microservices,
 including abstractions in Groovy to deploy all common use-cases.
-- Provisioned and maintained Kubernetes Cluster with AWS EKS and out-of-the-box Observability with Loki, Prometheus, Jagger and Grafana.
+- **Deployed** and **maintained** Kubernetes Clusters (AWS EKS and Istio) and out-of-the-box Observability with Loki, Prometheus, Jagger and Grafana.
-- Lead the Migration of 30+ microservices to Kubernetes with no downtime.
+- **Lead** the migration of 50+ Microservices to new Kubernetes clusters (AWS EKS and Istio) with no downtime and with residual Engineers effort, increasing the deployment frequency by 100%.
-- Introduced centrally provided Terraform modules to abstract complexity and ensure out-of-the-box best practices for 60+ developers.
+- **Introduced** centrally provided Terraform modules to abstract complexity and ensure out-of-the-box best practices for 100+ Engineers, reducing by 500% the time to create new Microservices and by 100% the time to add new resources to the existing Microservices.
-- Developed a Python CLI to simplify the daily tasks for 50+ Developers.
+- Developed a Python CLI to simplify the daily tasks for 100+ Engineers, saving 300+ hours per month of Engineers time.

 ### Veniam